Quantcast

 Call Congress: Support The Equality Act

-That’s why we’re asking Congress to pass the Equality Act—and why you should, too.
+That’s why we’re asking Congress to pass the Equality Act — and why you should, too.

-• When Congress wanted to protect LGBTQ students, we gave them our support
+• When Congress wanted to protect LGBTQ students, we gave them our support.

-• Through our Gender & Sexual Violence work, we’ve defended LGBTQ students against harassment and assault in schools
+• Through our Gender & Sexual Violence work, we’ve defended LGBTQ students against harassment and assault in schools.

-• We fought against efforts by the Department of Health & Human Services to erase trans, nonbinary and intersex people.
+• We fought efforts by the Department of Health & Human Services to erase trans, nonbinary and intersex people.

 Join us in supporting this important legislation by calling (202) 224-3121 and asking your Representatives and Senators to become co-sponsors (or thank them if they already are).